 Eligibility: Any past or current public health practitioner who has worked in the field of public health for at least 5 years is eligible to be nominated for this award.
 This eligibility is not limited to those associated with local public health agencies, however, nominees from other sectors should have a clear connection with local public health and should have, or have had, demonstrable leadership and mentoring roles relating to local public health agencies.

-Purpose: Strong legislative proponents are essential to the effectiveness of the public health system and the viability of local public health agencies.
-This award serves to recognize a Legislator who has worked to improve public health by sponsoring or supporting legislation and/or budget initiatives that strengthen the public health system in Missouri.
+Purpose: Strong legislative proponents and local elected officials are essential to the effectiveness of the public health system and the viability of local public health agencies.
+This award serves to recognize a Legislator or local elected official who has worked to improve public health by sponsoring or supporting legislation and/or budget initiatives or supported local policies or health departments that strengthen the public health system in Missouri.

-Eligibility: Any current or past member of the Missouri House of Representatives or the Missouri Senate, or any staff member of a legislator, is eligible to be nominated for this award.
+Eligibility: Any current or past member of the Missouri House of Representatives or the Missouri Senate, any staff member of a legislator, or any local elected official is eligible to be nominated for this award.

 EXCELLENCE IN COLLABORATION AWARD:

 Purpose: This award honors a person or agency that has worked collaboratively with MoALPHA or its members to achieve public health goals that could not have been reached otherwise.